MicrosoftDocs/power-pages-docs/power-pages-docs/admin/set-up-payment-integration.md

 Enabling payments into your application requires three steps:

 - [Step 1: Install package](#step-1-install-package)In this step, the site admin installs the package consisting of required tables and other pre-requisites for the environment to enable payments experience.
-- [Step 2: Configure Stripe](set-up-docusign-integration#step-2-configure-docusign).
+- [Step 2: Configure Stripe](#step-2-configure-stripe).
 In this step, the site admin or maker configures keys specific to a payment provider.
-- [Step 3: Enable payments](/set-up-docusign-integration#step-3-enable-docusign) control.
+- [Step 3: Enable payments experience on your form control](#step-3-enable-payments-experience-on-your-form).
 In this step, the maker includes the form and enables digital payments on the required step for the multistep form.

 ## Prerequisites